malyavka/NYC_Help_Me/README.md

 # NYC Help Me

 A web application that helps NYC residents get answers to their questions about city services using AI.
+Built for the Llama hackathon.

+## About

+This project was created as part of the Llama hackathon, demonstrating the use of Llama 3 model through Groq's API to provide helpful information about NYC services to residents in multiple languages.

 ## Features